NASA ASTRONAUT—DONALD PETTIT

 Jeff: That's so cool.
 What was it like the first time being able to sip coffee in space?
 Was the sensation incredible?

 Don Pettit: Yeah, it was amazing.
-Now, I've got a movie here that let me just venture off in the new territory.
-I've got a jump in front of the camera, and gonna start this movie.
+Now, I've got a movie here that—let me just venture off in the new territory.
+I've got to jump in front of the camera and gonna start this movie.
 And let's see if you guys could see it here.